 Best Base for Glacier National Park

 Whitefish — charming, walkable, well-supplied.
 Kalispell for a cheaper alternative.
 West Glacier for park-adjacent convenience.
+East Glacier Park Village if you’re entering from the east side.

 Best Base for Yellowstone